 Day 0 of my 3 day fasting

-For 3 days, I would only have liquids: mainly water, black coffee and some broth.
+My plan was that for the 3 days, I would only have liquids: mainly water, black coffee and some broth.

 My day started with a customary 2 minute cold shower.
-A morning ritual I've practised all my life which is not too harsh in places like South Africa in summer.
+A morning ritual I've practised all my life which fortunately is not too harsh in places like South Africa in summer.

 Like other parts of the body, one's memory and knowledge also appear to shrink with age.
 Or is it that there's just so much more to learn about and understand?